Fixtures

 Tool Call toolCalls[], finishReason?
 Function call(s) with name + arguments

-Content + Tool Calls content, toolCalls[], reasoning?, finishReason?
-Text and tool calls in a single response
+Content + Tool Calls content, toolCalls[], blocks?, reasoning?, finishReason?
+Text and tool calls in a single response.
+Add an optional blocks array to control stream order (e.g. tool-first) — see Ordered blocks below.

 Error error.message, error.type?, status?
 Error response with HTTP status